Feedback is a gift— one that can help you improve team results and relationships with your direct reports.

 “If you agree with the criticism, make a change as soon as possible,” says Scott.
 “If the necessary change will take time, do something visible to show you’re trying.”

-What should you do when you disagree with your employee’s feedback?
+What if you disagree with your employee’s feedback?

 Even if you disagree with the feedback, it’s important to thank your direct report for having the courage to criticize you.